test-prof/test-prof/docs/playbook.md

 What to look for?
 Some examples:

 - No [Bootsnap](https://github.com/Shopify/bootsnap) used or not configured to cache everything (e.g., YAML files)
 - Slow Rails initializers that are not needed in tests.
+Vernier's Rails hooks feature is especially useful in analyzing Rails initializers.

 ### Step 1.2.
 Sampling tests profiling